Bassamejlaoui/Awesome-CS50-Intro-to-Databases-Using-SQL-2024/README.md

 ### Final Project
 | Final Project  |  Description |
 | ------------- | ------------- |
 |[AnimeHub Database](Final%20Project) | AnimeHub, created by Bassam Mejlaoui, is a comprehensive anime database providing users with detailed information on anime titles, characters, studios, episodes, genres, and voice actors.
-Users can browse, search, and contribute to the database, while the project intentionally excludes user-specific data and detailed reviews, focusing on being a centralized resource for anime enthusiasts.
-For a quick overview, watch the [AnimeHub Overview](https://youtu.be/aZ7WCZzZUg0).
+Users can browse, search, and contribute to the database, while the project intentionally excludes user-specific data and detailed reviews, focusing on being a centralized resource for anime enthusiasts, For a quick overview, watch the [AnimeHub Overview](https://youtu.be/aZ7WCZzZUg0).

 Feel free to explore the repository for a comprehensive overview of the CS50SQL 2024 curriculum, whether you're a current student seeking reference or someone interested in delving into database concepts.